nickbent/covid-quebec-ontario/README.md

 does the same thing for Ontario 'https://www.ontario.ca/page/2019-novel-coronavirus'

+Currently Ontario is not up to date because the way the stored the data has changed but it will be up to date soon.

+`bash src/scripts/canada.sh`

+does the same for Canada level data

 For more interaction go to Notebooks but the scripts are all in `src/scripts/make_graphs_`